sachinkr7368/0z4ew7/README.md

 Users API:

-We provide you an Users API to list all the users and their properties.
+we have Users API to list all the users and their properties.

 Endpoint: https://geektrust.s3-ap-southeast-1.amazonaws.com/adminui-problem/members.json